Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 ## Conclusion

+To summary, when I write a page of the blog, I create a `page.md` file in the `pages/blog/<date-url>/` directory like SveltePress.
+Then I compile the pages into html by running `go generate` which `go run build.go`.
+The `build.go` script generates the html pages from markdown, and also creates the `gen/index/index.go` file which contains the necessery data for the index page.

+After compiling the pages, the server can run and accepts two type of request: the initial request and the SSR request with HTMX.
+Based on the request, we can create a router which executes SSR and allow quick rendering without the need to redownload everything (like the HTMX library, CSS, and other "app"-time assets...).

 With the implementation of these features, my blog has reached the minimum viable product.
 Missing from this article are discussions on:

 - The Pager.
-- Retrieving metadata (front matter) from an article in markdown.
 - Escaping `{{` to avoid weird behavior with the templating engine.
 - CSS, which is just PicoCSS.

 The source code is available [here](https://github.com/Darkness4/blog).

-Was it worth it?
-Hell yeah, I control everything in this blog, and most issues are indicated at compile time.
-With HTMX, PicoCSS and Goldmark, I don't write any HTML, CSS and JS, isn't that crazy?
+_Was it worth it?_ Hell yeah, I control everything in this blog, and most problems are indicated at compile time.
+With HTMX, PicoCSS and Goldmark, I'm no longer writing HTML, CSS and JS to write an article, how crazy is that?

+_How difficult was it?_ It's not really "hard", but there are certainly more steps than bootstrapping SveltePress or Docusaurus.
+It's also more prone to bugs than an established product like SveltePress or Docusaurus.

-Can this be a library like Hugo?
-F- no, I ain't ready for this.
+_Can it be a library like Hugo?_ No, I'm not ready for that.

+Anyway, this is like installing Gentoo: it's for learning, having full-control and being ultra-optimized.